 Selling by yourself runs the risk of turning your real estate listing into a disaster that wastes both money and time you would otherwise save by hiring a real estate agent.
 There is no comparison between selling a home on your own and selling one with the help of a professional.
 That’s why we put this pointer at the top of our checklist to follow before listing your home.

-That doesn’t mean to go out and hire the first real estate agent you can find on Google.
+That doesn’t mean going out and hiring the first real estate agent you can find on Google.
 A little bit of research goes a long way to tracking down an agent who is knowledgeable about your specific market, location, and selling criteria.
 Just as you would interview a potential employee for a job, feel free to ask the agent some questions to help you figure out if it’s a good match.

 Find a trustworthy agent you feel comfortable with who can also sell your house for top dollar in the least amount of time.
 Taylor Lucyk, and The Taylor Lucyk Group are trusted real estate experts with a track record that proves they can get you the best money for your home in the least amount of time.